kartik-narang007/Learning-Typescript/10 Arrays/readme.md

     heroPower.push(2);

-## pushing aiased type data in array
+## pushing aliased type data in array

 you can do this also:-